 "Sorry boys, this is Impossible mode.
 Impossible doesn't mean 'very difficult.'
 'Very difficult' is winning the Nobel Prize.
 'Impossible' is eating the sun."

 In the SNES version of Shadowrun, if you don't select the "Talk" option during one of your first conversations of the game, you'll miss a vital "Ask About..." topic that would make it impossible to continue.
 You won't discover this until about two-thirds of the game later.

-In the original Alone In The Dark 1992, you need two small mirrors to defeat the Nightgaunts at the top of the stairs and proceed further into the game.
+In the original Alone in the Dark, you need two small mirrors to defeat the Nightgaunts at the top of the stairs and proceed further into the game.
 If a monster attacks you just once while you are carrying the mirrors, then they will shatter and are Lost Forever.
 There are only two mirrors in the entire game.
 Without both of them intact, the game is unwinnable.

-Two other possible unwinnable situations are neglecting to unlock the passage back into the basement so you can get back after the bridge collapses, and running out of fuel for the oil lamp, which you need to reach and defeat the Final Boss.
+Two other possible unwinnable situations are neglecting to unlock the passage back into the basement so you can get back after the bridge collapses (depending on what version you're playing,) and running out of fuel for the oil lamp, which you need to reach and defeat the Final Boss.